TheKingOfLettuce/WatchfulEye/README.md

 ## WatchfulEye.Server.App

 ### Description
 This project contains a GUI app to run the `WatchfulEye.Server` project.
 It has a simple interface to handle the current display and live view of multiple cameras.
-All using a MVC design, taking advantage of DataBindings for easy view manipulation.
+All using a MVVM design, taking advantage of DataBindings for easy view manipulation.

 ### Features
 The GUI fully interfaces with the `WatchfulEye.Server` project to support the following features: